Donich Law - Jordan Donich - Courtroom Sketch

 How to Defend Against a Charge of Criminal Negligence Causing Death

-Defending against a charge of criminal negligence causing death requires a nuanced strategy tailored to the specifics of the case.
+Defending oneself against a charge of criminal negligence causing death requires a nuanced and tailored legal strategy that are customized to the specific circumstances of the case.
 The defence often begins by challenging the prosecution’s assertion of negligence, arguing that the accused’s actions aligned with those of a reasonably prudent person under similar circumstances.
 This includes demonstrating that all necessary precautions were taken to mitigate harm, such as complying with safety protocols, consulting experts, or following industry standards.
-Additionally, the defence may present expert testimony to demonstrate that the accused’s actions met the standard of care typical within their professional community and argue that the tragic outcome was unforeseeable to a reasonable person in the accused’s position at the time.

-Another defence is to cite an intervening factor, suggesting that an unforeseeable event like third-party actions, natural occurrences, or even the victim’s own decisions were the direct causes of death, rather than the accused’s negligence.
+Another defence could be to cite an intervening factor, suggesting that an unforeseeable event like third-party actions, natural occurrences, or even the victim’s own decisions were the direct causes of death, rather than the accused’s negligence.
 Through meticulous gathering and presentation of evidence, including expert witness testimonies and detailed reconstruction of the event, the defence aims to establish reasonable doubt about the accused’s direct and substantial role in the outcome, challenging the prosecution’s claim of criminal negligence causing death.

 Workplace Accidents and Criminal Negligence

 Corporations can be held criminally responsible for acts of negligence that lead to workplace accidents, highlighting the significant responsibility of businesses to maintain safety standards.
 The notion of corporate criminal liability is essential in ensuring that businesses comply with their duties toward the safety and well-being of their employees.
-Where a corporation is convicted of criminal negligence, specifically resulting in death, the sentencing process and objectives are different from those applied to individuals.
+Where a corporation is convicted of criminal negligence, specifically resulting in death, the sentencing process and

 What’s a Crime in Canada?